Meeting Rooms

 All groups or individuals using a meeting room must adhere to PHL’s Code of Conduct.

-Food service is permissible with the exception of alcohol and open flames/sterno.
+Groups or individuals may serve food or beverages with the exception of alcohol and open flames/sterno.

 Meeting Room Equipment